k3d-io/k3d/docs/usage/advanced/podman.md

 k3d cluster create --registry-use mycluster-registry mycluster
 ```

+This flag does not have a k3d config option yet.

 !!! note "Incompatibility with `--registry-create`"
     Because `--registry-create` assumes the default network to be "bridge", avoid `--registry-create` when using Podman.
 Instead, always create a registry before creating a cluster.

 !!! note "Missing cpuset cgroup controller"
-    If you experince an error regarding missing cpuset cgroup controller, ensure the user unit `xdg-document-portal.service` is disabled by running `systemctl --user stop xdg-document-portal.service`.
+    If you experience an error regarding missing cpuset cgroup controller, ensure the user unit `xdg-document-portal.service` is disabled by running `systemctl --user stop xdg-document-portal.service`.
 See [this issue](https://github.com/systemd/systemd/issues/18293#issuecomment-831397578)